-The Manslaughter crime in the state of Texas gives police the right to arrest you if they believe you caused someone’s death by doing something reckless.
-Manslaughter is one of several Texas crimes that you might be charged with if you are involved in deadly incident.
+The Texas Manslaughter law gives police the right to arrest you if they believe you caused someone’s death by doing something reckless.

-You might also be charged with Intoxication Manslaughter, Criminally Negligent Homicide, Murder or Capital Murder.
+The Manslaughter crime is one of several Texas crimes related to causing someone’s death.
+Other Texas criminal offenses related to causing someone’s death include Intoxication Manslaughter, Criminally Negligent Homicide, Murder and Capital Murder.
 Except for Intoxication Manslaughter, these are all considered criminal homicide charges.

 Have you been charged with Manslaughter?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 The current Texas law defines the offense of Manslaughter in Penal Code Section §19.04 as follows: